 She married 20-year-old neighbor James Dougherty when she was 16 in a move intended to release her from the foster care system.
 Dougherty joined the U.S. Merchant Marines in 1943, and Monroe went to work at Radioplane Munitions Factory.
 She painted airplane parts and inspected parachutes.

 Monroe's Start in Hollywood

 Monroe was photographed for a promotional military piece while working at Radioplane, and she was encouraged to take a modeling course.
-She dyed her brunette hair blonde, enrolled in The Blue Book Modeling Agency, and became a successful model, ultimately gracing the cover of multiple magazines.
+She dyed her brown hair blonde, enrolled in The Blue Book Modeling Agency, and became a successful model, ultimately gracing the cover of multiple magazines.